 I easily deal with the following topics routinely covered in a regular or advanced middle or high school Algebra 1 course: handling equations (particularly in word problems), solving inequalities, explaining a variety of functions (including graphical interpretation), solving systems of linear equations and linear inequalities, handling exponents and polynomials, factoring polynomials, handling exponential and radical functions, and dealing with rational functions and equations.
 As an additional resource I also possess an Algebra 1 "Teacher's Edition" text and a large assortment of supplemental assignments to provide for my students.

-Particularly at the HONORS or PRE-AP levels, ALGEBRA 2 and CHEMISTRY are one of my favorite pairings of subjects with which to concurrently tutor students.
-With 20+ years ALGEBRA 2 tutoring and classroom teaching experience, I easily handle most topics in ALGEBRA 2 and College ALGEBRA and am especially strong in word problems, exponents, solving both logarithmic and radical equations, factoring polynomials, simplifying expressions involving both radicals and complex numbers, and describing the behavior (domain, range, zeroes, presence of asymptotes) of a variety of functions to include quadratic, absolute value, rational, inverse, logarithmic, exponential and transformed.
+Particularly at either the HONORS or PRE-AP levels, ALGEBRA 2 and CHEMISTRY are one of my favorite pairings of subjects with which to concurrently tutor students.
+I easily handle most topics in ALGEBRA 2 and College ALGEBRA and am especially strong in word problems, exponents, solving both logarithmic and radical equations, factoring polynomials, simplifying expressions involving both radicals and complex numbers, and describing the behavior (domain, range, zeroes, presence of asymptotes) of a variety of functions to include quadratic, absolute value, rational, inverse, logarithmic, exponential and transformed.
 Conic sections is also a familiar area of expertise.
 I am particular knowledgeable with the ALGEBRA 2 curricula taught in both the Plano and Richardson school districts and have had great success working with these districts' students from JJ Pearce, Richardson Arts/Science Magnet, Williams, Shepton and Jasper high schools and Plano West SHS, and also Independence and Liberty high schools in FISD.
 As readily available resources I have an ALGEBRA 2 "Teacher's Edition" text and many supplemental assignments on a number of topics to hand out to students for additional skill fortification.
 I will provide my newly-acquired students with several diagnostic ALGEBRA 2 readiness tests to help remedy any skill deficiencies carrying over from Algebra 1.
 I will also be glad to work with any student who desires to fulfill his/her ALGEBRA 2 requirement by doing CBE.